A Collection of Concise Discographies of Selected Artists

 Chinese Legend

-Chinese Legend by Michael Robinson review in electronicmusic.com
+Chinese Legend by Michael Robinson Longhi review in electronicmusic.com

-The first of four note-o-grams John Cage sent to Michael Robinson
+The first of four note-o-grams John Cage mailed to Michael Robinson Longhi

 John Cage is the one person I happen to have known on this list of artists.
 A memorable afternoon spent with John is documented in Beginning Composition.

-I did sit adjacent to Laurie Anderson in the audience during a John Cage Festival held at Symphony Space in Manhattan in the eighties, my girlfriend reprimanding me for staring a few times.
+I did sit adjacent to Laurie Anderson in the audience during a John Cage Festival held at Symphony Space in Manhattan in the eighties, my girlfriend reprimanding me for staring a few times, not understanding she was a famous musical artist who I had not yet met.

 Thursday Afternoon by Brian Eno, first heard in 1985, was an important influence in my musical life, referencing that album in the title, Thursday Evening, featured on the Polynesian Woman album.